Signs and Symptoms of SDB

 Increased Risk of Death The continual ill effects of untreated OSA throughout our life can contribute to a shorter life span.

-The greater the severity of SDB, the higher the risk:
+The greater the severity of SDB, the higher the risk for:

 High blood pressure